-- Not discussing the names or any other information regarding students, teachers, staff, or other volunteers with anyone other than the volunteer's specific supervisor - Not participating in discussions about suspected wrongdoing by students, teachers, staff, or other volunteers - Participating in discussions regarding confidential information only in settings where such confidences can be maintained and not jeopardized (1 to 1 with volunteer supervisor or in writing to the Headmaster) - Exercising judgment in situations where public statements of personal opinion may be detrimental to the reputation of the Academy - Maintaining the confidential status of information obtained as "confidential forever" - Wearing appropriate attire - Leaving student discipline to faculty and staff - Not using volunteer time as extra quality time with your students - Not grading or evaluating your own student's work - Full cooperation with your supervisor regarding but not limited to following specific directions, making judgments regarding "fairness" or "appropriateness" of assignments given, classroom management, or equity in treatment of individual students.
+- Not discussing the names or any other information regarding students, teachers, staff, or other volunteers with anyone other than the volunteer's specific supervisor - Not participating in discussions about suspected wrongdoing by students, teachers, staff, or other volunteers - Participating in discussions regarding confidential information only in settings where such confidences can be maintained and not jeopardized (1 to 1 with volunteer supervisor or in writing to the Headmaster) - Exercising judgment in situations where public statements of personal opinion may be detrimental to the reputation of the Academy and its members - Maintaining the confidential status of information obtained as "confidential forever" - Wearing appropriate attire for the work being done (Revealing, skin-tight clothing such as spandex or exercise clothing is insufficient.) - Leaving student discipline to faculty and staff - Not using volunteer time as extra quality time with your students - Not grading or evaluating your own student's work - Full cooperation with your supervisor regarding but not limited to following specific directions, making judgments regarding "fairness" or "appropriateness" of assignments given, classroom management, or equity in treatment of individual students.
 If concerns arise these must be submitted in writing to the volunteer supervisor or the Headmaster. - While volunteering in the classroom, no discussion of the volunteer's student may occur.
 If a discussion is necessary, a separate appointment must be scheduled.

 All persons involved in volunteering are required to inform the classroom teacher of potential conflicts.
 Due to the seriousness of violations in confidentiality and conflicts of interest, the consequence of such behavior is removal from classroom volunteering.
 Volunteers at the Academy must be prepared to interact supportively and positively with students, faculty, staff, and other members of the parent community.
 Volunteers are required to uphold standards of dress and comportment.

-9 d it, and have asked any clarifying quest understand the consequences of not doin • Signature: Printed Name: Date:
+I have read this agreement, understand it, and have asked any clarifying questions necessary.
+Based on this, I agree to maintain confidentiality and understand the consequences of not doing so.

+Signature:

+Printed Name:

+Date: